Activities per year

 Since joining the University, Linda's work has encapsulated commercial consultancy and the design of bespoke development interventions for both public and private sector organisations (whilst initially working in the Business School); the development (and mentoring) of several cohorts of online tutors (from across the Business School, School of Education and a large Scottish trade union), the design, development and delivery of a series of ‘etaster’ events and other wholly online interventions.
 For example, programmes, individual modules and associated activities such as online induction and online student/staff liaison group meetings.

-Having led, and taught across a range of subjects on, the M.Ed.
-Advanced Professional Studies (Chartered Teacher) programme until its formal withdrawal from the School of Education’s portfolio in August 2014, Linda currently leads both the Pg.
-Certificate Coaching and Mentoring and M.Ed.
-Enhanced Educational Practice.
+Having led, and taught across a range of subjects on, the MEd Advanced Professional Studies (Chartered Teacher) programme until its formal withdrawal from the Division of Education’s portfolio in August 2014, Linda currently leads the Pg.
+Certificate Coaching and Mentoring and is responsible for managing the phased withdrawal of the MEd Enhanced Educational Practice.
 Linda's involvement in the day to day operation of each programme spans the complete ‘student experience lifecycle’ and includes the provision of academic, technical and pastoral support for learners and online tutors whilst ensuring that programme delivery is compliant with the University’s Regulatory Framework, other internal quality assurance/enhancement processes and Quality Assurance Agency for Higher Education (QAA) requirements.
 Continuing to apply (and promote with all learners) an evidence informed approach to professional practice, Linda maintains a direct teaching commitment on the Pg.
-Certificate Coaching and Mentoring and M.Ed.
-Enhanced Educational Practice.
+Certificate Coaching and Mentoring and modules associated with the Division's new part-time MEd Education Studies.

 With an on-going interest in psychometrics/personality profiling, Linda is a registered test-user on the British Psychological Society’s Register of Qualifications in Test Use (RQTU), a member of the Scottish Educational Research Association (SERA) and a Fellow of the Higher Education Academy (HEA).